Hangcheng-Zhao/Hangcheng-Zhao.github.io/_pages/about.md

 <!-- Adding a half line of space -->
 <div style="margin-top: 1em;"></div>

 I am a Ph.D. candidate in [quantitative marketing](https://marketing.wharton.upenn.edu/phd-program-in-marketing/) at the the [Wharton School](https://www.wharton.upenn.edu/) of University of Pennsylvania.
-I work on pricing and algorithmic decision-making.
+I work on empirical analysis of pricing and algorithmic decision-making.
 My research goal is to understand how firms can leverage various algorithms to increase their profits, assess the impacts on pricing and information in the market, and recommend strategies to sellers, platform managers, and policymakers.
 Previously, I received my Bachelor's degree from [Tsinghua Unversity](https://www.tsinghua.edu.cn/en/) and a Master's degree from the [University of Chicago](https://www.uchicago.edu/en).

 <!-- Adding a half line of space -->
 <div style="margin-top: 1em;"></div>

 Research Interests:
-**Substantive:**  Pricing, Algorithmic Decision-Making, Recommendation Algorithms, Advertising, Platforms, Online Marketing.<br>
+Substantive:  Pricing, Algorithmic Decision-Making, Recommendation Algorithms, Advertising, Platforms, Online Marketing.<br>
- **Methodological:** Reinforcement Learning, Artificial Intelligence, Empirical IO
+Methodological: Reinforcement Learning, Artificial Intelligence, Empirical IO

 <!-- Adding a half line of space -->
 <div style="margin-top: 1em;"></div>